-Tampa killings: Fourth death linked to 3 others
+Tampa police scour neighborhood after fourth killing

 Story highlights

-- Police said the death of a man early Tuesday is related to series of killings in neighborhood
+- Police said the death of a man is related to series of killings in neighborhood

 - Three others were killed in Tampa's Seminole Heights area within last month

-(CNN)A 60-year-old man was shot and killed Tuesday morning in Tampa's Seminole Heights area, the latest death in what police said they believe is connected to three other unsolved killings in that neighborhood within the past month.
+(CNN)A 60-year-old man was shot and killed Tuesday morning in Tampa's Seminole Heights area, the fourth such death in what police say is a string of unsolved killings in that neighborhood within the past month.

+Ronald Felton was shot in the back just before 5 a.m., police said.
+He was crossing the street to a church where he regularly helped feed the homeless, his relatives told CNN affiliate WFLA.

+Reginald Felton, his twin brother, said he urged Ronald not to go into the neighborhood at that time of day because of the other killings.

+Police and FBI agents searched the neighborhood for the suspect, but made no arrests.

-"It is all in the probably 10-block, 15-block area," Tampa Mayor Bob Buckhorn told CNN sister network HLN on Tuesday.
+"It is all in the probably 10-block, 15-block area," Mayor Bob Buckhorn told CNN sister network HLN.
 "And so we're just going to do our good police work and hopefully get a break."

-Ronald Felton was shot in the back while crossing the street just before 5 a.m.
-Tuesday, police said.
-He became the fourth victim in a string of killings that has vexed investigators who remain desperate for clues.

-A witness to the shooting provided a description of the suspect, Tampa police chief Brian Dugan said.
+A witness provided a description of the suspect, police Chief Brian Dugan said.
 "When I spoke to her, she said if our officer had been five seconds earlier, he would have been able to stop it," he said.

 Dugan described the suspect as a black male between 6 feet and 6 feet 2 inches with a thin build and a light complexion.
 He was wearing all black and a black baseball cap and armed with a large black pistol, police said.
 Police said they believe the suspect also lives in the same neighborhood as the shootings.